Getting car finance for private sale

-Statistically, the incidence of fraud is higher in private sale transactions than when buying from a licenced car dealer, and fewer consumer safeguards are built into the private sale process.
+Statistically, the incidence of fraud is higher in private sale transactions than when buying from a licenced car dealer, as there are fewer consumer safeguards attached to the private sale process.
+To avoid fraudulent activity during your purchase, you’ll need to learn how to protect your own interests throughout the private sale process.

-This $37 report will identify:
+This vital, $37 report will include:

-Bear in mind that Redbook pricing is for standard vehicles in average condition for their age and with average kilometres travelled.
+Another good vehicle price-estimation resource is Redbook.com.au.
+Redbook pricing is for standard vehicles in average condition for their age and with average kilometres travelled.

 Remember that private sellers typically have a target price in mind, and offer the vehicle for sale above that price, thus ensuring a buffer for negotiation.